 One such farm is Chaseholm Farm in Pine Plains, New York.
 Rory and Sarah Chase's grandfather bought the farm in the 1930's but after hearing the family farm was in danger of being sold, Rory returned in 2007.
 He knew the farm could turn a profit and retrofitted his grandfather's old barn into a cheese making room and ageing cave, purchased some cows and started making cheese.
 Soon Sarah returned and became the cow maven.
 Now it is run by the brother and sister duo and their passionate crew.
 Sarah manages the dairy herd and their grazing lands, while Rory turns that milk into delicious cheeses.
 Chaseholm crafts a number of different styles of cheese, most out of the French Tradition.

 They grass-feed their 30ish herd of Holsteins, Jerseys and Brown Swiss cows on 350-acre patch work of pastures, crop land, woods and waterways.
-They were certified to produce raw milk in September 2013.
+They were certified to produce raw milk in September 2013 and now produce 100% grass-fed raw milk.
 The siblings and their co-workers enjoy the family farm and continue a tradition of agriculture in their region while making foods everyone can enjoy.
 Follow their unique and beautiful story in these videos, images and by visiting the additional links at the bottom of this article.
 Be inspired.

 For more beautiful and interesting farm pictures visit Sarah's Instagram.